yiyuanli939/LLM-Benchmark-Reported-Data/README.md

 ## Something Written by the Author

-I would like to keep the as less files as possible and try our best to fully automate this model seeking processes.
-This is a personally maintained dataset aim to help me thesis about designing a benchmark for datascience.
+This project tries to keep the as less files as possible and try our best to fully automate this model seeking processes.
+Currently, this is a personally maintained dataset aim to help me thesis about designing a benchmark for datascience.
 If it can help you, I would be really glad.

 ## Scope
 - Open models: 1B to 150B parameters, released 2023-01-01 through 2026-01-29.